On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 Consider any segment-dragging query.
 Without loss of generality, assume we drag upwards a horizontal segment $s = [x_1(s),x_2(s)] \times \{y(s)\}$ (i.e., its $y$-coordinate is $y(s)$ and its $x$-coordinate spans the interval $[x_1(s),x_2(s)]$).
 We first determine the $O(\log n)$ canonical subsets of $T$ whose union is the subset of points of $P$ with $x$-coordinates lying in $[x_1(s),x_2(s)]$.
 For each canonical subset $P(v)$, we use the tree $T(v)$ to determine in $O(\log n)$ time the lowest point of $P(v)$ whose $y$-coordinate is no less than $y(s)$ and that point will be the first point hit by dragging $s$ upwards.
 After we find such a point in each canonical subset, we report the point with smallest $y$-coordinate as the answer to the segment-dragging query for $s$.
 The total query time is $O(\log^2 n)$ time.

 Now consider deleting a point $p$ from $P$.
-We can simply remove the leave of $T$ storing $p$.
-Further, for each ancestor $v$ of the leave storing $p$, we delete $p$ from the tree $T(v)$, which can be done in $O(\log n)$ time.
+We first find the leaf $v_p$ of $T$ storing $p$.
+Then, for each node $v$ in the path of $T$ from the root to $v_p$, we delete $p$ from the tree $T(v)$, which can be done in $O(\log n)$ time.
 Hence, it takes $O(\log^2 n)$ time for each point deletion.
-Point insertions can be done symmetrically.
-Note that it will be seen later that the points that are inserted are exactly those points that have been deleted, and therefore, we do not need to do ``rotation'' operations when deleting or inserting a point because the height of $T$ will always be bounded by $O(\log n)$.
+Consider a special insertion that inserts a point $p$ to $P$.
+Since it is a special insertion, $p$ was in $P$ before but has been deleted.
+We first find the leaf $v_p$ of $T$ that stored $p$ before.
+Then, for each node $v$ in the path of $T$ from the root to $v_p$, we insert $p$ to the tree $T(v)$, which can be done in $O(\log n)$ time.
+Hence, it takes $O(\log^2 n)$ time for each special insertion.

 The lemma thus follows. \end{proof}